Role: Role strain

 Role strain is "the incompatibility among roles corresponding to a single status".
 An example of role strain is "a student who is torn between the obligations of school, their parents, and their job".
 This is role strain because the status of being a student comes with multiple responsibilities that make it difficult to handle all at the same time.

 Gender roles

 Gender roles are "sets of behavioral norms assumed to accompany one's status as male or female".
 Gender roles are "one of the most popular strains of thought to evolve from role theory" because it can be applied to one's status as a male or female in everyday life.
 It has been argued that gender "constitutes as a master status" because the status of gender holds a power in society.
 An example of gender role is baby boys being associated with the color blue and baby girls being associated with the color pink.
-As people get older, women are traditionally assigned the role of being a stay at home mom and men are assigned the role of being the breadwinner of the family.
+As people get older, women are traditionally assigned the role of being a stay at home mother and men are assigned the role of being the breadwinner of the family.